marcel-goldschen-ohm/NEU-365P-385L-Spring-2021/README.md

 ## I'm confused, but my schedule makes attending office hours difficult.
 What do I do?

 **!!!
 POST YOUR QUESTIONS ON CANVAS** where either myself or your fellow students can help.
 I may not reply immediately as advice from fellow students can often be the most illuminating.

-## Course Prerequisites

-There are no absolute prerequisites for the course, but you are expected to be familiar with basic mathematical functions and concepts, and you will be asked to perform quantitative calcualtions.
-Prior experience with programming and familiarity with matrix multiplication will be helpful, but is not necessary as they will be introduced.

 ## Requirements